SaaS Management: The Best Guide for 2025

 This problem is commonly known as the SaaS sprawl.
 It refers to when an organization has too many applications to manage effectively.

 This doesn’t mean that you should stop using software.
-It just means that you need to have an effective strategy.
+It just means that you need to have an effective strategy and know how to manage SaaS subscriptions with a SaaS management tool.

 Shadow IT